Adventurous Culture Tour – 14 Days

 Overnight: Hotel

-A short drive to Phedi then start our trek slowly ascending to the Dhampus and Deurali villages.
+A scenic drive for about an hour to Kande then start our trek slowly ascending to the Thulo kharka.
 Along the way, we will be rewarded with great mountain views, which continue to improve as we ascend along the ridge.
 Our trek continues as we descend to Tolka (1850m) followed by fairly easy trek to Landruk.

 Overnight: Lodge